 Anytime you’re updating part of an existing home, you have to figure out how to blend the new spaces with the original ones.
 Here, we had to ensure that every finish and fixture fit the client’s modern design aesthetic while honoring and blending into the rest of the vintage home.

-While the oldest parts of this Plymouth, MN home date back to 1900, there have been several additions and renovations since.
-The majority of the home is a 1970s rambler style with some mid-century modern touches.
+While the oldest parts of this Plymouth, MN home date back to 1900, the style of the home at the start of renovations was a 1970 rambler with some mid-century modern touches.

 The cabinetry layout also includes a number of open shelves for displaying plants and decor.
 This breaks up the sections of darker cabinetry and gives the homeowners a place to showcase special items and art they love.